- 1 pound chicken livers

 How to make this recipe

-The mousse and apple-bacon garnish can be refrigerated separately for up to 2 days.
-Return to room temperature before serving.
+The chicken-liver spread can be refrigerated in an airtight container for up to 2 days.
+Bring the spread to room temperature before serving.

 Vernaccia di San Gimignano, a classic Tuscan white, would pair ideally with this classic pâté from Tuscany's capital, Florenceits crisp apple notes are delicious with these earthy chicken livers.